megaease/easeagent/doc/development-guide.md

 domain          : observability
 namespace       : httpclient
-type            : tracing
+function        : tracing
 key             : enabled
 value           : true
 ```

 `[domain]` and `[namespace]` are defined by `AgentPlugin` interface implementations.

-The `type` is provided by `Interceptor` interface implemention's `getType()` method, and this method need return a String value like 'tracing', 'metirc', and 'redirect' which are already defined by Easeagent, or another user-defined keyword.
+The `function` is provided by `Interceptor` interface implemention's `getType()` method, and this method need return a String value like 'tracing', 'metirc', and 'redirect' which are already defined by Easeagent, or any other user-defined keyword.

+This prefix `plugin.[domain].[namespace].[function]` is used to maintained configuration for this `Interceptor`, and in this `Interceptor` developer can get its configuration by the `getConfig()` method of the `Context` param.

 ### A Simple Plugin Example